gvwilson/sdxjs/test/index.md

 It works,
 but sooner or later (probably sooner) someone will forget to import one of the test files.

-A better strategy is to load test files [%g dynamic_loading "dynamically" %].
+A better strategy for creating a [%g cli "command-line interface" %] is to load test files [%g dynamic_loading "dynamically" %].
 While `import` is usually written as a statement, it can also be used as an `async` function that takes a path as a parameter and loads the corresponding file.